-Dr. Sean Teller will be offering an on-demand presentation titled "Tensile Specimen Preparation Method Impacting Failure Behavior" at ANTEC Classic 2021, taking place online May 10-21, 2021.
+Dr. Sean Teller offered an on-demand presentation titled "Tensile Specimen Preparation Method Impacting Failure Behavior" at ANTEC Classic 2021, which took place online May 10-21, 2021.

 Sample preparation for polymer testing is an overlooked portion of the test plan and execution.
 Characterizing and testing polymers typically involves creating samples from raw materials – the vendor may not be able to supply samples in the specified sizes needed for testing.
 This is often the case for specialized testing, including high strain rate testing.

-This presentation will be pre-recorded and available to attendees on-demand.
+This presentation was pre-recorded and available to attendees on-demand.